wsong1985/Credit_Risk_Analysis/README.md

 - **Findings:**

-  * Based on the results, the model with the EasyEnsembleClassifier algorithm had the highest balanced accuracy score of 0.9316, with the run-up of the BalancedRandomForestClassifier algorithm, which scored 0.7888.
+  * Based on the results, the model with the EasyEnsembleClassifier algorithm had the highest balanced accuracy score of 0.9316, with the BalancedRandomForestClassifier algorithm coming up second best, which scored 0.7888.

   * All six machine learning algorithms had the same precision score for low_risk loans; however, the EasyEnsembleClassifier algorithm had a higher precision score for high_risk loans than the other algorithms.